nicknettleton/PREPARE-Challenge/README.md

 ## Summary

+The objective of the competition was to predict individuals' future cognitive capacity based on social determinants, as a risk indicator for Alzheimer's.
+Our solution was placed #2 in the Model Area.

-The main model is an ensemble of [LightGBM](https://lightgbm.readthedocs.io/en/stable/), [XGBoost](https://xgboost.ai/) and [CatBoost](https://catboost.ai/) regressors implemented in a [VotingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingRegressor.html).
+The main prediction model is an ensemble of [LightGBM](https://lightgbm.readthedocs.io/en/stable/), [XGBoost](https://xgboost.ai/) and [CatBoost](https://catboost.ai/) regressors, implemented with a [VotingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingRegressor.html).
 The hyperparameters were optimized using [Optuna](https://optuna.org/).

-A [MapieRegressor](https://mapie.readthedocs.io/) is fitted to estimate prediction intervals, and [SHAP](https://shap.readthedocs.io/) is used to generate individual and population level explanations of the predictions.
+We fit a [MapieRegressor](https://mapie.readthedocs.io/) to estimate prediction intervals, and use [SHAP](https://shap.readthedocs.io/) to generate individual and population level explanations of the predictions.

-Finally, we create visualizations to bring the data to life for lay users, providing them with meaningful context and intuition about their individual predictions and the underlying factors.
+Finally, we create visualizations to bring the data to life for lay users, providing meaningful context and intuition about individual predictions and their underlying factors.

 ## Setup

 The project structure is based on https://github.com/drivendataorg/prize-winner-template/ and https://cookiecutter-data-science.drivendata.org/.

-1. Create Python 3.12.4 environment using ``make``.
+1. Create the Python 3.12.4 environment using ``make``:

 ```
 cd path/to/this/directory
 make create_environment
 ```

-2. Follow on-screen instructions to activate the environment, e.g.:
+2. Follow the on-screen instructions to activate the environment, e.g.:

 ```
 source activate nr_prepare
 ```

-3. Install the required Python packages - these are listed in  [requirements.txt](requirements.txt).
-(More recent  versions of XGBoost will give slightly different predictions, and the slightly out-of-date scikit-learn 1.5.2 is needed for compatibility with  XGBoost 2.1.2.)
+3. Install the required Python packages using the below command.
+These are listed in  [requirements.txt](requirements.txt).
+The code works with latest package versions as at 30 March 25, but the latest version of XGBoost will give slightly different predictions, and the slightly out-of-date scikit-learn 1.5.2 is needed for compatibility with XGBoost 2.1.2.

 ```
 make requirements